 Monica Olivera is the founder and publisher of MommyMaestra.com, a site for Latino families that homeschool, as well as families with children in a traditional school setting who want to take a more active role in their children's education.
 On her site, Monica shares bilingual resources for parents and teachers.

 In addition, she is a co-founder of Latinas for Latino Literature (L4LL), a site dedicated to improving Latino literacy and their access to Latino literature.
 Monica is one of the creators of L4LL's Latino Children's Summer Reading Program, the first online program designed specifically for Latino families.

-In 2012, Monica was honored to be asked by Mamiverse to meet with First Lady, Michelle Obama, to discuss some of the issues impacting Hispanic families across the nation.
+In 2012, Monica was honored to be asked by Mamiverse to meet with First Lady, Michelle Obama, to discuss Latino issues from an education perspective.